 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or SPMIFA requires the Adler to retain as a fund of perpetual duration.
-A deficiency of this nature exists in the donor-restricted endowment funds due to the borrowings from the endowment funds to pay for general operations further described below.
+There are no underwater endowments as of June 30, 2024.